Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/10-images/README.md

 </html>
 ```

-- Now if run the app (`npm start`) we can check that both logo images are being shown.
+- Now if we run the app (`npm start`) we can check that both logo images are being shown.

 ```bash
 npm start